Spalangia

 Seasonality

-Activity patterns vary by climate; in temperate regions, peak during warmer months when are abundant.
+Activity patterns vary by climate; in temperate regions, peak during warmer months when flies are abundant.
 Under simulated Florida conditions, occurs year-round with seasonal peaks.
 In managed systems, releases typically made weekly or biweekly during fly season.

 Host Associations